deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 - Allow task to be deleted immediately after installing it and running it.
 - Support task having multiple actions when specifying properties inline.
-- Allow XML definition to be specified inline as well as from a file.
+- Add option to allow using SSL.

 ## Donate